McLaren-College/Practice-Challenge-2/README.md

 # Practice-Challenge-2

-Write a function that accepts a string and returns an Object with two properties(the most frequent character, and its count) .
-If there is more than one most frequent character the Object value should be an array
+Write a function that accepts a string and returns an Object with two properties(an array of most frequent characters, and their count).

 For eg.